 18th C. Country Oak Chair (East Anglia) with wheatsheaf and country motifs.

-An interesting, sturdy, provincial (East Anglia) country, farmhouse chair made of oak (stained in places) with overall aspirational elements of Chippendale styling.
+An interesting, sturdy, East Anglia "farmer's chair", farmhouse chair made of oak (stained in places) with overall aspirational elements of Chippendale styling.

 The top splat shows a nicely designed "wheatsheaf" motif.
 Complimentary patterning is etched along the front side bars.
 More intricate "swirl " markings adorn the front legs and front seat bar.
 The seat is generously wide.